se-for-sci/se-for-sci.github.io/content/week2/pytest.md

 If you want to apply a mark to the entire test module, assign it to the global variable `pytestmark=`; pytest will look for this when it reads the module.

+## Organising tests

+Pytest allows quite a bit of organization: you have a test folder (or more), any number of subfolders, any number of test files, an optional class, and then test functions (or methods in the class case).
+Unlike x-unit style testing, the test class is simply a normal class and is just used for organisation (the self arguments are useless).
+One benefit of the class is that you can apply a mark to the whole class without applying it to the whole file.
+You could also use subclassing, etc. like normal.
+But 95% of tests in pytest are better as simple test functions.

 ## Running and configuring pytest

 ### Configuring pytest